openwebdocs/mdn-bcd-collector/docs/update-bcd-data-flow.md

 ## Data Flow Examples

 Here's a step-by-step explainer with JSON snapshots of this state object to show how it's built as we move through the chain of operations in the `update` method.
+Refer to this [diagram](/docs/update-bcd.png) for a visual representation of this data flow.

 ### expand("entry", ...)